Virtual world framework: Problems with web sockets and their solutions

 The problem with opening a continuous connection between two computers via a web browser using Web sockets is that it potentially opens up the link to something called cache poisoning, in which someone can directly introduce viruses or other malware to the link, compromising the system.
 Here is a summary of other weaknesses: Security tool for Web Sockets).
 Originally, potential security issues led Mozilla and Opera to discontinue support for Web Sockets until the Internet Engineering Task Force (IETF) could produce a standardized Web Sockets protocol as part of HTML5.
 A work around based on Connect based handshakes (as opposed to upgrade- based handshakes) proved to be secure.
 The semantics of the handshake as coded into VWF will take this into account.
 Since late 2011 this has been largely addressed with latest builds and standards, and many web platforms do support Web Sockets.

 WebGL

 What is WebGL?

 WebGL (web graphics library) is a JavaScript Application Programming Interface (API) for rendering interactive 3D graphics within any compatible web browser without using plug-ins.
-WebGL programs include control code (written in Java Script) and shader code which is executed on the graphics processing unit on the video card (GPU).
+WebGL programs include control code (written in JavaScript) and shader code which is executed on the graphics processing unit on the video card (GPU).
 WebGL is designed and maintained by the non-profit Khronos Group.